Practice areas:

 Now, over a decade later, I have developed a thriving immigration practice and lifelong connections with clients and the wonderful people in the immigration legal community.

-At my law firm we handle every type of immigration case.
 Some immigration law firms focus on employment-based cases, while others focus on asylum.
-Some firms only handle the most basic family-based cases.
+Some firms only handle basic family-based cases.
 That is where my firm differs.
-At my firm, we handle all types of immigration matters.
+At my firm, we handle almost every type of immigration matter.

 My favorite type of work involves federal court litigation such as mandamus lawsuits.
 A Writ of Mandamus applies, for instance, when someone’s green card or naturalization application is significantly delayed.
 A person can feel helpless and powerless in moving a case forward when it is stuck and the government agency won’t respond to repeated, good-faith inquiries.
 A way to get such a case “un-stuck” is to file a mandamus lawsuit against the government agency in federal district court.
 These mandamus lawsuits apply not only in the green card and naturalization contexts, but in almost any immigration-related matter.